“Actually, the best gift you could have given her was a lifetime of adventures.” –Lewis Carroll

 We bought a 2020 Grand Design Imagine XLS, 22RBE.
 While we eventually came back to nearly the first RV we ever considered (and fell in love with, by the way), we made sure to consider all the options and we are confident knowing that we chose the right rig for us, for now… We named her Blanche.
 We paired her with our RAM 1500 Bighorn!
 We call her Bad A$$, or BA for short.
 They are a great pairing!

 YouTube & Thinking Outside the Box

 If you aren’t wild about buying a new RV, consider the other alternatives, which can be just as diverse as buying new.
 As part of our RV purchase, we have watched hours and hours of RV YouTubers, listening to their advice and enjoying where they take us on their travels.

 There are YouTubers out there that live in vans, buses, and used RVs of every shape and model.
 These are people that are handy and creative and see potential in building out their tiny homes on wheels to fit what they want their adventures to be.
-We’ve watched in awe as they’ve taken an empty van or dilapidated RV that no one would give the time of day and turn them into the coziest homesteads on wheels.
+We’ve watched in awe as they’ve taken an empty van or dilapidated RV that no one would give the time of day and turned it into the coziest homesteads on wheels.
 This is always an option for the brave, creative souls that want to live simply.

 Whatever option you choose, I would always recommend doing so with research and consideration, knowing that, it’s okay if it ends up not being perfect.
 We learned so much through our process and now that we own an RV, the learning is still happening!
 I think even the most seasoned full-timer would agree that every day brings something new to learn.
 The RV community has great advice in online groups as well.
 Just check Facebook and Instagram to start following a group or an individual that inspires you or you feel a kindred spirit with.
 Please feel free to reach out if you would like some suggestions.